5 min read

 They return to their ethereal mother.
 We are tripped up by the very language we are using to support our experience.
 The scaffolding of our constructed reality (Culture).

-We realise that we cannot exist in our mental paradigm without language, like a child repeating a word and inevitably discovering its utter meaninglessness.
+We realize that we cannot exist in our mental paradigm without language, like a child repeating a word and inevitably discovering its utter meaninglessness.
 It becomes a porthole into the abyss of the true nature of reality beyond language and history.
 The very same experience the Rishis were experimenting with when they developed their ancient mantras.

 We begin to venture into that Edenic landscape that we've naively and arrogantly believed our childish, god-fearing ancestors churlishly fabricated.